-Shellfish cannot be taken from condemned waters.
-Shellfish growing water classification charts are revised annually and should be obtained (no charge) from licensing agents.
-Shellfish cannot be taken before sunrise, after sunset or on Sunday.
+Shellfish shall not be taken from condemned waters.
+Pursuant to N.J.A.C.
+7:12-1 et. seq., condemned areas are comprised of the following classifications: Prohibited, Special Restricted, Seasonal Special Restricted and Seasonal.
+Penalties for harvesting shellfish in condemned waters could result in the possible seizure and forfeiture of boat and equipment and a loss of license for a period of three years for a first offense.
+Shellfish growing water classification charts are revised annually and can be obtained (at no charge) from shellfish licensing agents or at www.nj.gov/dep/wms.bmw.
+Shellfish cannot be taken before sunrise or after sunset.
+Shellfish cannot be taken on Sunday except in the waters of the Raritan Bay, Sandy Hook Bay, Navesink River and Shrewsbury River during the open period (consult shellfish growing waters classification chart for those areas open to harvest).
 A license is required for the commercial harvest of shellfish.
 Shellfish harvested can only be sold to Certified Dealers (or used for personal consumption).
 Licensee is required to have the appropriate license on his/her person at all times while operating under said license.